igwgames/nes-starter-kit/guide/section_1/faq.md

 This is the equivalent to turning it off and on again.
 In your cygwin terminal in the base of `nes-starter-kit`, run `make clean`, then build it again.
 This will get rid of all temporary files on your system, forcing us to re-generate all files.
-If you find yourself doing this often, you may want to open a support ticket with `nes-starter-kit` on GitHub so we can fix this in the project itself.
+If you find yourself doing this often, you may want to open a ticket with `nes-starter-kit` on GitHub so we can fix this in the project itself.

 ##### 3. Change something else, and see if that works